Widiskel/tabizoo-mining-bot/README.md

 3. enter session name
 4. enter your phone number starting with countrycode ex : `+628xxxxxxxx`
 5. after creating sessions, choose 3 start bot
-6. if something wrong with your sessions, reset sessions first
+6. if something wrong with your sessions, reset sessions first, to cancel running bot press `ctrl+c` twice, and start again [from No 1.](#setup-session).

 ## Note

 This bot using telegram sessions. if you ever use one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.
+Also for the telegram APP ID and Hash you can use it on another bot.

 ## CONTRIBUTE